Trekking in Tibet as a solo female traveler: tips and inspiration from my experience on the Ganden-Samye route

 WILL YOU NEED OXYGEN ON YOUR TREK IN TIBET?

 The new guide, Tashi, was friendly, and really sorry when he let me know that it was not anymore possible to head for Samye and complete the route we had planned, because I didn’t have enough time (my flight back was scheduled just after the end of the trek, and we had already lost one day), therefore he would take me along another trail up to a lake that is sacred to the nomads in the area.

-The following morning, we set off early and headed for the lake, which we reached in 8 hours, passing through pastures, stopping by nomad tents and climbing through a riverbed covered with huge stones: it was just amazing, but very challenging.
+The following morning, we set off early and headed for the lake, which we reached in 8 hours, passing through pastures, stopping by nomad tents and climbing through a riverbed covered with huge stones: it was just

 I was astonished by the fact that, even though the route wasn’t too steep, I was walking slower and slower.
 Tashi said I should take it easy but without stopping; at a certain point, it was a real effort to take a single step forward.
 My legs felt too heavy.
 For the first time during the whole trip, I started sipping oxygen.

 I decided to stop, sit on the grass and just enjoy being there with the grass and rocks, the yaks nearby and the sky so close.